ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-building-companies-around-infinite-values.markdown

 2. Grow your people
 3. Empower yourself

-We called these our immutables.
+We called these our immutable.
 We obviously had to do Finite things to stay in business, we needed to win work and complete projects with the staffing provided.
-What the immutables did was provide us with a value framework to judge our every day actions against the long term.
+What the immutables did was provide us with a value framework to judge our everyday actions against the long term.

 "Well I could sell this contract now, but is it in the best interests of the client?
 Is it best for the people that would get staffed?"